 When I was a younger man I was full of rebellion, anger, and selfishness.

 The truth is you spend the first half of your life building an ego and the second half trying to get away from it.

-Age brings an new perspective and a wisdom that you can’t appreciate until you get there.
+Age brings a new perspective and wisdom that you can’t appreciate until you get there.

 Alcohol is a depressant they say, but I prefer to tell people that it is a mood amplifier.